helm/helm-www/content/en/docs/chart_best_practices/custom_resource_definitions.md

 #### Some caveats (and explanations)

-There is not support at this time for upgrading or deleting CRDs using Helm.
+There is no support at this time for upgrading or deleting CRDs using Helm.
 This was an explicit decision after much community discussion due to the danger for unintentional data loss.
 Furthermore, there is currently no community consensus around how to handle CRDs and their lifecycle.
 As this evolves, Helm